apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     Set to "org.apache.zookeeper.metrics.prometheus.PrometheusMetricsProvider" to
     enable Prometheus.io exporter.

+* *metricsProvider.httpHost* :
+    **New in 3.8.0:** Prometheus.io exporter will start a Jetty server and listen this address, default is "0.0.0.0"

 * *metricsProvider.httpPort* :
     Prometheus.io exporter will start a Jetty server and bind to this port, it default to 7000.
     Prometheus end point will be http://hostname:httPort/metrics.